MalcolmPereira/clientcert/ReadMe.md

 ![Server Details](./readme_assets/server_details.png)

-Access [Client Details](https://localhost:8443/client) without any client certificate which returns No Client Certificate as expected.
+Access [Client Details](https://localhost:8443/client) without any client certificate which returns No Client Certificate found as expected.

 ![Client Details No Client Certificate](./readme_assets/client_details_no_client_cert.png)

-Add client certificate to the browser
+Add client certificate to the browser;

-Example for Chrome, go to settings -> Manage Certificates -> Import, on MAC OS use Keychain Access to import the client certificates.
+Example for Chrome, go to settings -> Manage Certificates -> Import, on MAC OS use Keychain Access to import the client certificates, on windows certificate snap in can be used.

-Access [Client Details](https://localhost:8443/client) with client certificate in place , this will prompt for the client certificate
+Access [Client Details](https://localhost:8443/client) with client certificate in place , this will prompt for the client certificate to be used.

 ![Certificate Prompt](./readme_assets/chrome_certificate_prompt.png)

-Select client certificate and click OK, we should not see the subject for the associated client certificate.
+Select client certificate and click OK, we should now see subject for associated client certificate as output.

 ![Client Details With Client Certificate](./readme_assets/client_details.png)